machinewrapped/gpt-subtrans/readme.md

 You will need a Google Gemini API key from https://ai.google.dev/ or from a project created on https://console.cloud.google.com/.
 You must ensure that Generative AI is enabled for the api key and project.

-Gemini support is new and should be considered experimental.

 ### Anthropic Claude
 https://support.anthropic.com/en/collections/4078534-privacy-legal